William C. Nell House

-The William C. Nell House, now a private residence, was a boarding home located in 3 Smith Court in the Beacon Hill neighbourhood of Boston, Massachusetts, opposite the former African Meeting House, now the Museum of African American History.
+The William C. Nell House is a former boarding home (now a private residence) located in 3 Smith Court in the Beacon Hill neighborhood of Boston, Massachusetts, United States.
+It sits opposite the former African Meeting House, now the Museum of African American History.

 It is one of the Smith Court residences on the Black Heritage Trail of the Boston African American National Historic Site walking tours.
 The homes on Smith Court typify the types of homes built in the before 1803 and of many of the African Americans who lived in the city at that time.
 Other Smith Court residences on the tour include 5, 7, 7A, 4 and 2 Smith Court; They are private residences and are not open to the public.

 Architecture

 3 Smith Court was built between 1798 and 1800 by two white bricklayers and is now known as the James Scott and William C. Nell House.
 The narrow building consists of painted clapboarding on the front; the back of the house is a windowless brick wall.
 This type of construction was typical for Boston before 1803 and especially for residences on alleys.